syeet06/codewars-kata-/README.md

-# codewars-kata-
+# 8kyu
-Posting my solutions for Codewars kata in Python
+My solutions for 8kyu Codewars kata in Python